aidancasey/Moksy/README.md

 Why?
 ----
-As a technical tester, I write my integration tests against REST API Services using a combination of RestSharp and Json.NET.
-However, I often - either directly or indirectly through aggregate services - access other services through those API Calls.
-For example: I might call my Broker service which in turn calls out to a third party service - which might be incomplete, unreliable or unavailable for testing.
+For test automation, I write my integration tests against REST API Services using a combination of RestSharp and Json.NET.
+However, I often end up calling third party services - either directly or indirectly - through those API Calls.
+These services might be incomplete, unreliable or unavailable for testing.
 I have typically got around this problem by writing simple Http services that return canned responses so that I can continue testing.

 Moksy tries to make this easier by providing a Fluent API around 'Simulations' on how a service should work.
-As part of your Integration test, you set up a Simulation and then - either directly or indirectly through another service call - hit the endpoint specified in that Simulation.
+As part of your Integration test, you set up a Simulation for a particular endpoint and then - either directly or indirectly through another service call - hit the endpoint specified in that Simulation.
 The simulation is invoked and a predictable response is returned.

 A Simulation consists of a Condition and a Response.
 In its simplest use case, a Condition includes a resource such as /Pet.
 For example: